EnzymeFunctionInitiative/EST/docs/source/est/axa_blast/transcode_blast.rst

 Tab-delimited ASCII files are convenient to use but hurt performance.
 To more efficiently post-process BLAST results, the BLAST output files are transcoded to Parquet files.
 This includes a type specification for each column so that excess bits are not used to store data.
-THis reduces overall memory usage in the :doc:`BLASTreduce stage <../blastreduce/index>`.
+This reduces overall memory usage in the :doc:`BLASTreduce stage <../blastreduce/index>`.

 The conversion only includes the columns needed in later stages.
 Here is an